 100 Years of Route 66

 Missouri played an important role in the development of Route 66 as the birthplace of the famous highway.
 Springfield, Mo. is where Route 66’s name became official via a telegram on April 30, 1926, assigning a number to the proposed highway.
-Cyrus Avery, the Oklahoma highway commissioner and John T. Woodruff, a Springfield attorney, must have been elated seeing their efforts succeed for the creation of a new federal highway stretching 2,448 miles from Chicago to Santa Monica, California.
+Cyrus Avery, the Oklahoma highway commissioner and John T. Woodruff, a Springfield attorney, led a small group of business owners who lobbied for the creation of a new federal highway stretching 2,448 miles from Chicago to Santa Monica, California.

 Interactive map of Route 66